dazanza/CareConnect/documentation/ARCHITECTURE.md

 All tables are protected by RLS policies:
 - Users can only access their own data
-- Data access is controlled by user_id relationships
+- Data access is controlled by user_id relationships and patient_shares
 - Policies are enforced at the database level
+- Patient sharing is controlled through the patient_shares table

 ### Authentication